 1 U.S. Department of Health and Human Service: National Clearinghouse for Long Term Care Information, 2012.

 Life insurance is issued by The Prudential Insurance Company of America, Pruco Life Insurance Company (except in NY and/or NJ) and Pruco Life Insurance Company of New Jersey (in NY and/or NJ).
 Each is a Prudential Financial company located in Newark, NJ.
 Each is solely responsible for its own financial condition and contractual obligations.
 Policies contain exclusions, limitations, reductions in benefits, and terms for keeping them in force.
 A financial professional can provide you with costs and complete details.
-All guarantees are based on the claims-paying ability of the issuer.
+All guarantees and benefits of the insurance policy are backed by the claims-paying ability of the issuing insurance company [and do not apply to the underlying investment options].
+Policy guarantees and benefits are not backed by the broker/dealer and/or insurance agency selling the policy, nor by any of their affiliates, and none of them makes any representations or guarantees regarding the claims-paying ability of the issuing insurance company.

 Pruco Life Insurance Company, an Arizona company - California COA # 3637.
 The Prudential Insurance Company of America - California COA # 1179.